 6. Remember your ancestors

-Feng shui was originally invented for the design of and auspicious location for burial places to ensure the happiness of the ancestors.
-Later, oriental people discovered that feng shui can be used for homes, workplaces and business.
-A few moments spent remembering and honouring your parents, grandparents and all ancestors will create positive energy around your past.
+Feng shui was originally invented for the design of an auspicious location for burial places to ensure the happiness of the ancestors.
+Later, oriental people discovered that feng shui could be used for homes, workplaces and businesses.
+A few moments spent remembering and honouring your parents, grandparents, and all your ancestors will create positive energy around your past.
 After all, they gave us our life.
 Light some candles on their graves or just by their photos (see the feng shui tip number 3 about the family photos).
-If possible you can energise the family aspect on the bagua of your home or living room (see the feng shui tip number 1).
+If possible, you can energise the family aspect on the bagua of your home or living room (see the feng shui tip number 1).
 It’s no surprise that the family area of your home is also representative of your health (genetically, environmentally, emotionally, spiritually, etc).

 7. Boost the feng shui of your business (office, shop, clinic, etc)

-All above feng shui tips for Christmas can be adopted and modified for boosting your business.
+All the above feng shui tips for Christmas can be adopted and modified to boost your business.
 Just having a few poinsettia plants will enhance the feel of your office.
 Any little Xmas accents or symbols can be used on your desk where you work or the front door to attract positive energies.
 Wood/tree element is associated with wealth creation and prosperity.

 8. Decorate your front door with Christmas decoration

 To attract positive energy to your home, decorate your front door.
-The door is the first thing, your guests will see so make it look special, unique and inviting.
+The door is the first thing, your guests will see, so make it look special, unique and inviting.
 In classical feng shui, doors are symbolic of the ‘mouth of the property’.
-The tradition of Christmas wreaths goes back to the 16th century Europe to welcome the Holiday and the visitors.
-The circular shape represents eternity and the Christian concept of evelasting life.
+The tradition of Christmas wreaths goes back to 16th century Europe to welcome the Holiday and the visitors.
+The circular shape represents eternity and the Christian concept of everlasting life.